JBrinco/Chromapy/README.md

 ```

-It should return a small "manual" for that script (not the module itself!).
+It should return a small "manual" for that script (not for the module itself!).
 Equally, you can do `python PCA.py -h`, `python PLS.py -h`, `python chromacalc.py -h` or `python quantification.py -h`.
 The easiest way to use the scripts is to download this whole repository and then add your datafiles to the parent directory (the one called Chromapy-master), that way you can just call them easily, as in:

 ```shell